Signed in as:

 Fear of Letting Go refers to the deeply seated fear of giving up control to the momentum of letting go within your mind.
 Like a child on a slide, even though previously excited, once they gain momentum, fear arises within their mind, and they hang on.
 In the same way, the meditator's mind, feeling the uncontrollable nature of entering the flow state that is the doorway to jhana, tenses in fear and hangs onto the sensory world.
 Developing Saddha: Faith, confidence, and trust in the Buddha, your teacher, and your meditation community is the key to completely letting go.
 Reflecting: You are not the first.
 Others have walked this path before you.

-Meditative Hindrances are defensive qualities of mind that are not to be overcome, but to be understood.
+Meditative Hindrances are imbalance in effort or the structure of our attention that are not to be overcome, but to be understood.

 “And how does a meditator dwell contemplating dhamma within dhammas in terms of the five hindrances?”